#06 – Tips & Tricks for Designing and Structuring your TeachCenter Course

 exclamation mark

-Indenting activities within a section
+Structure activities within a section using subsections

-Using Labels for Descriptions
+Using Text and Media Areas for Descriptions

 • different font colours